Ram81/ram81.github.io/index.md

     </div>
 </div>

-This summer of 2022, I interned at Mitsubishi Electric Research Laborateries, working with [Anoop Cherian](https://scholar.google.com/citations?user=XVUCn40AAAAJ&hl=en) on building embodied agents for navigation and interaction in simulated environments that leverage 3D scene graphs for effective scene understanding.
+During my MS, I was fortunate to intern at Allen Institute of AI (AI2) in Summer 2023 with [Luca Weihs](https://lucaweihs.github.io/) and [Kuo-Hao Zheng](https://kuohaozeng.github.io/) on common-sense and context-based reasoning for embodied agents.
+At Mitsubishi Electric Research Laborateries (MERL) in Summer 2022 with [Anoop Cherian](https://scholar.google.com/citations?user=XVUCn40AAAAJ&hl=en) on building embodied agents for navigation and interaction in simulated environments that leverage 3D scene graphs for effective scene understanding.

-Prior to joining grad school, I spent 3 years working as a Software Development Engineer, most recently working in the engineering team at [Glance](https://www.glance.com/).
+Previously, I spent a year working as a Research Intern in [Computer Vision and Machine Learning Perception Lab](http://mlp.cc.gatech.edu/) at Georgia Tech advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
+I also lead an open source organization, [CloudCV](https://cloudcv.org/), where we are building several open-source softwares for reproducible AI research.

 If you have any questions / want to collaborate / discuss research, feel free to send me an email at <a href="mailto:ram.ramrakhya@gatech.edu">ram.ramrakhya@gatech.edu</a>.